-- Each applicant shall complete the requirements for the Cardinal Booster Club scholarship and submit it to their counselor or scholarship representative by April 1 of the school year.
+- Each applicant shall complete the requirements for the Cardinal Booster Club scholarship and submit it to Mr. Rudolf by March 15 of the school year.

 - A selection committee shall be convened to review the applications and select the recipient(s).
 The committee shall be comprised of two representatives from the Ione community and one Ione High School teacher.
 Committee members shall not be related to, or legal guardians for, any of the applicants.

 - The selection committee shall recommend one or more winners for the scholarship amount and determine the distribution of scholarship funds.
 A total of $1500 will be available for distribution.
 However, no one applicant may receive over $500.
 The Cardinal Booster Club reserves the right to make final selection and distribution of any and all scholarship funds.
 If no applicant is deemed worthy by the committee to receive the award, the scholarship shall not be given that year.